Tuned Tensor

 --model Qwen/Qwen3.5-2B

 This creates tunedtensor.json.
-Open it and fill in guidelines, constraints, and examples:
+Open it and fill in guidelines, constraints, and examples.
+See the spec file guide for field-by-field guidance:

 {